chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_admin_configure_general_keepalived.rst

           keepalived['dir'] = "/var/opt/opscode/keepalived"

    * - ``keepalived['enable']``
-     -  |enable keepalived| Backend servers in a high availability topologies should have this setting enabled.
+     - |enable keepalived| Backend servers in a high availability topology should have this setting enabled.
 Default value: ``false``.
 For example:
        ::

           keepalived['enable'] = false